 Road Usage Charges (RUCs) - also known as vehicle-miles traveled (VMT) fees and mileage-based user fees (MBUFs) - are distance-based fees levied on a vehicle user for use of a roadway system.
 As opposed to tolls, which are facility specific and not necessarily levied strictly on a per-mile basis, these fees are based on the distance driven on a defined network of roadways.
 The RUC strategy links transportation user fees more closely to actual roadway usage compared to traditional fuel-based charges.

 RUCs have the potential to provide a growing share of State DOT revenues by charging drivers on a per-mile driven basis.
 Proponents see this as a way to increase transportation revenues as vehicle-miles traveled increases while fuel utilization decreases due to increased vehicle efficiency and alternative fuels.
-At least 10 states have passed legislation to study RUCs since 2013, and others have explored the concept without enacting legislation.

 A three-part video series prepared by AASHTO Transportation TV titled "Another Way to Pay" explores RUC as an alternative to the traditional motor fuel tax.

 The BATIC Institute hosted a webinar to provide an accessible introduction to RUC as a user-based alternative revenue mechanism for surface transportation and highlight successful examples of collaboration, leadership, and public education from states working to build internal capacity and external support around this issue.

 The Fixing America's Surface Transportation (FAST) Act of 2015 established a new program - Surface Transportation System Funding Alternatives (STSFA) - to explore alternative revenue mechanisms including RUCs to maintain the long-term solvency of the Highway Trust Fund.
 The FAST Act provides up to $15 million to states in 2016 and up to $20 million per year thereafter through 2020.